Students in Appellate Litigation Clinic mount successful appeal before 3rd Circuit

 "We are grateful to the students from Duke Law’s Appellate Litigation Clinic and their advisor, Sean E. Andrussier, for accepting the assignment," Judge Richard G. Stearns wrote in the appellate court opinion.
 "Student Elizabeth Brown superbly represented Kennedy at oral argument."

 Duke University law students successfully argued an appeal before a federal appellate panel on behalf of a criminal defendant who claimed his Sixth Amendment right to a speedy trial was violated when his case took 50 months between his arrest and jury selection.

 On Sept.
-10, 2021, the U.S. Court of Appeals for the Third Circuit agreed to hear a habeas petition for the defendant, Chal Kennedy, Jr., who was found guilty of a slue of robbery charges and subsequently sentenced in to 10 to 15 years in prison.
+10, 2021, the U.S. Court of Appeals for the Third Circuit agreed to hear a habeas petition for the defendant, Chal Kennedy, Jr., who was found guilty of a slew of robbery charges and subsequently sentenced to 10 to 15 years in prison.

 After considering the case, the three-judge panel agreed that Kennedy’s speedy rights trial rights were violated and reversed the district court ruling with instructions to grant the habeas petition and order Kennedy’s release.